samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/WebPlatforms/Platform_sh.md

     01. On the top right corner click on the user name.
 For now there should be your organization.
 Click **Billing**.
         ![Billing](./assets/platformsh/Billing.png)

-        - If no organization appeared in the drop-down, go to the "All Projects" page by clicking the Plathform.sh icon top left corner, click on the **All projects** drop-down and select the organization created previously.
+        - If no organization appeared in the drop-down, go to the "All Projects" page by clicking the Platform.sh icon top left corner, click on the **All projects** drop-down and select the organization created previously.
 After that follow the instructions provided in point above.

     01. Fill in the "Credit Card" and "Billing Details".